AnnElyse Scarlett Gains

 Stakeholder Representations:*

-• A controlling ad hoc group of first lien lenders in Dynata, LLC in its Chapter 11 cases in the U.S. Bankruptcy Court for the District of Delaware.
-Dynata filed for Chapter 11 with a restructuring support agreement that contemplates approximately $80 million of new money financing and a comprehensive restructuring of over $1.3 billion of funded debt.
+• A controlling ad hoc group of first lien lenders in Dynata, LLC in its chapter 11 cases in the U.S. Bankruptcy Court for the District of Delaware.
+Dynata filed for bankruptcy with a restructuring support agreement that contemplated approximately $80 million of new money financing and a comprehensive restructuring of over $1.3 billion of funded debt.

-• An ad hoc group of lenders and DIP lenders of Thrasio Holdings, Inc. in their prearranged Chapter 11 cases in the U.S. Bankruptcy Court for the District of New Jersey.
+• An ad hoc group of lenders and DIP lenders of Thrasio Holdings, Inc. in their prearranged chapter 11 cases in the U.S. Bankruptcy Court for the District of New Jersey.
 Thrasio is the largest aggregator of Amazon brands in the world.
-Thrasio filed for Chapter 11 with a restructuring support agreement that contemplates up to $90 million of new money financing and a comprehensive restructuring of over $3 billion of funded debt.
+Thrasio filed for bankruptcy with a restructuring support agreement that contemplated up to $90 million of new money financing and a comprehensive restructuring of over $3 billion of funded debt.

-• An ad hoc group of first lien lenders serving as DIP lenders, RSA parties, and backstop parties in the prepackaged chapter 11 cases of Audacy, Inc., et. al. in the U.S. Bankruptcy Court for the Southern District of Texas.
+• An ad hoc group of first lien lenders and DIP lenders in the prepackaged chapter 11 cases of Audacy, Inc. in the U.S. Bankruptcy Court for the Southern District of Texas.
 Audacy is the second largest radio company in the United States and a leader in providing local news, sports radio, and music broadcasting.
-The restructuring includes complex FCC considerations and will restructure approximately $1.9 billion of the Debtors’ funded debt, of which approximately $1.6 billion of will be equitized, with the first lien lenders receiving up to 85% of the prediluted equity of reorganized Audacy.
+The restructuring included complex FCC considerations and restructured approximately $1.9 billion of the Debtors’ funded debt.

-• An ad hoc group of cross-holders serving as DIP lenders, RSA parties, and backstop parties in the prepackaged chapter 11 cases of Venator Materials PLC.
-The Venator group is a leading global producer of TiO2, and also manufactures and sells higher value-added functional additives, color pigments and timber treatment chemicals and operates 20 facilities globally.
-The restructuring implements a complex cross-border agreement to recapitalize Venator group’s operations both domestically and internationally.
-The company commenced chapter 11 in May 2023 after reaching agreement on a recapitalization plan that will de-lever the company by approximately $954 million and provide the Debtors with significant new capital.
+• An ad hoc group of cross-holders and DIP lenders in the prepackaged chapter 11 cases of Venator Materials PLC.
+Venator is a leading global producer of TiO2, manufactuer and seller of higher value-added functional additives, color pigments and timber treatment chemicals, and operates 20 facilities globally.
+The restructuring implemented a complex cross-border agreement to recapitalize Venator’soperations both domestically and internationally.

-• An ad hoc group of lenders to Loyalty Ventures, Inc. in its Chapter 11 case in the U.S. Bankruptcy Court for the Southern District of Texas.
-Pursuant to a complex and comprehensive cross-border deal with the ad hoc group, Loyalty Ventures is selling two business segments: (i) AIR MILES and (ii) the BrandLoyalty.
-This deal is being implemented across various international proceedings in the United States, Canada, and the Netherlands.
+• An ad hoc group of lenders to Loyalty Ventures, Inc. in its chapter 11 case in the U.S. Bankruptcy Court for the Southern District of Texas.
+Pursuant to the comprehensive cross-border deal with the ad hoc group, Loyalty Ventures sold two business segments: (i) AIR MILES and (ii) the BrandLoyalty.
+This deal was implemented across various international proceedings in the United States, Canada, and the Netherlands.
 Loyalty Ventures is a leading Canadian rewards program, with over 11 million active collector accounts within approximately two-thirds of all Canadian households.

 • A controlling ad hoc group of term loan lenders to Akorn, Inc. Akorn was an American pharmaceuticals manufacturer that was an industry leader in branded and generic products in alternate dosage forms.

-• Knighthead Capital Management, LLC and Certares Opportunities LLC in their successful $5.916 billion purchase of Hertz Corporation, one of the largest car rental companies in the world, out of its Chapter 11 cases, following a multi-month competitive auction.
-The transaction resulted in a recovery to existing equity holders of more than $8.00 per share, payment in full to all creditors, and an implied plan enterprise value of $6.929 billion.*
+• Knighthead Capital Management, LLC and Certares Opportunities LLC in their successful $5.916 billion purchase of Hertz Corporation, one of the largest car rental companies in the world, out of its chapter 11 cases, following a multi-month competitive auction.*

 • The founder of Millennium Health, LLC and majority equity owner of Millennium Lab Holdings II, LLC, one of the nation’s largest drug-testing laboratories, in Millennium’s prepackaged chapter 11 cases.
-The voluntary chapter 11 cases, filed in the Bankruptcy Court for the District of Delaware, were supported by the Department of Justice, other equity holders, and over 93% of its prepetition lenders.
-After a heavily contested confirmation hearing and appeal of the Bankruptcy Court order confirming the plan, the bankruptcy court held, on remand, that it had the constitutional authority to grant third-party releases notwithstanding the U.S. Supreme Court’s decision in Stern v.
+After a heavily contested confirmation hearing and series of appeals, the bankruptcy court held, on remand, that it had the constitutional authority to grant third-party releases notwithstanding the U.S. Supreme Court’s decision in Stern v.
 Marshall.
 This decision was subsequently upheld by the Third Circuit Court of Appeals.*

 Company-Side Matters:

-• Voyager Digital Holdings, Inc. and its affiliates in their Chapter 11 cases in the U.S. Bankruptcy Court for the Southern District of New York.
+• Voyager Digital Holdings, Inc.,in their chapter 11 cases in the U.S. Bankruptcy Court for the Southern District of New York.
 Voyager Digital is one of the largest cryptocurrency platforms in the world, allowing customers to buy, sell, trade, and store more than 100 cryptocurrencies and supporting over $1.3 billion in aggregate cryptocurrency holdings on the platform.
-Voyager’s Chapter 11 cases

-• Oasis Petroleum Inc. and its affiliates in prepackaged Chapter 11 cases filed in the Bankruptcy Court for the Southern District of Texas to restructure approximately $2.3 billion in debt obligations.
+• Oasis Petroleum Inc.,in prepackaged chapter 11 cases filed in the Bankruptcy Court for the Southern District of Texas to restructure approximately $2.3 billion in debt obligations.
 Oasis is a Houston, Texas based company that operates in the upstream and midstream oil and gas sectors.
-Oasis also operates a midstream business segment and holds a majority interest non-debtor subsidiary Oasis Midstream Partners LP, which is a publicly traded master limited partnership.
-The Chapter 11 plan equitized more than $1.8 billion of unsecured debt and provides for committed DIP to exit financing.

 • Groupe Dynamite, a Canadian fashion retailer specializing in women’s apparel and accessories in its Chapter 15 proceedings in Delaware to recognize proceedings commenced in Canada under the Companies’ Creditors Arrangement Act (CCAA).
 Groupe Dynamite used the insolvency process to redefine its retail operations to a new COVID-19 friendly model.

-• Ultra Petroleum Corp. and its affiliates in their comprehensive deleveraging and balance-sheet restructuring, accomplished through prepackaged Chapter 11 cases filed in the U.S. Bankruptcy Court for the Southern District of Texas and a parallel Canadian recognition proceeding filed in the Supreme Court of Yukon in 2020.
+• Ultra Petroleum Corp., in their comprehensive deleveraging and balance-sheet restructuring, accomplished through prepackaged chapter 11 cases filed in the U.S. Bankruptcy Court for the Southern District of Texas and a parallel Canadian recognition proceeding filed in the Supreme Court of Yukon in 2020.
 Ultra is one of the largest oil and natural gas exploration and production companies in Wyoming.

-• Pier 1 Imports, Inc. and its subsidiaries in their Chapter 11 cases in the United States Bankruptcy Court for the Eastern District of Virginia.
-Pier 1 is a publicly-traded omnichannel retailer specializing in home furnishings and décor with 923 stores in the United States and Canada.
+• Pier 1 Imports, Inc.,in their chapter 11 cases in the United States Bankruptcy Court for the Eastern District of Virginia.
+Pier 1 was a publicly-traded omnichannel retailer specializing in home furnishings and décor with 923 stores in the United States and Canada.

-• GenOn Energy, Inc. and certain of its affiliates in connection with their prearranged Chapter 11 cases filed in the United States Bankruptcy Court for the Southern District of Texas.
+• GenOn Energy, Inc.,in connection with their prearranged chapter 11 cases filed in the United States Bankruptcy Court for the Southern District of Texas.
 GenOn is a wholesale power generation company headquartered in Princeton, New Jersey, with a focus on operations in the Mid-Atlantic region of the United States—primarily operating in Pennsylvania and Maryland—and in California.
-Through the Chapter 11 cases, GenOn restructured approximately $2.5 billion in funded indebtedness.
+Through the chapter 11 cases, GenOn restructured approximately $2.5 billion in funded indebtedness.

-• Sabine Oil & Gas and its subsidiaries, an independent oil and gas exploration and production company with approximately $2.6 billion in outstanding funded debt obligations, in their Chapter 11 cases in the Southern District of New York.
-After more than a year of litigation (in the context of multiple motions for derivative standing and confirmation of Sabine’s Chapter 11 plan) Sabine confirmed a plan of reorganization that significantly reduced its funded debt obligations and secured the financial commitments necessary to fund the restructuring and go-forward business needs.
-In addition, Sabine successfully obtained the bankruptcy court approval needed to reject certain onerous midstream gas gathering agreements and better position the business for post-emergence success.
+• Sabine Oil & Gas, an independent oil and gas exploration and production company with approximately $2.6 billion in outstanding funded debt obligations, in their chapter 11 cases in the Southern District of New York.
 In 2017, the Turnaround Management Association recognized the successful restructuring of Sabine Oil & Gas Corporation with its “Large Company Transaction of the Year Award.”

 AnnElyse earned her Juris Doctor magna cum laude from the University of Illinois School of Law, where she was a Lincoln Scholar and a Harno Scholar, while also serving as an Assistant Editor for the Journal of Law, Technology & Policy.
 She received her undergraduate degree from Indiana University, graduating from the Hutton Honors College with High Honors and High Distinction and was a member of Indiana’s NCAA Women’s Division I Rowing team.
 After law school, AnnElyse served as a clerk for the Honorable Peter J. Walsh (ret.) in the United States Bankruptcy Court for the District of Delaware.